-U.S. women’s national soccer team reassembles at the end of a ‘crazy’ year
+U.S. women’s national soccer team reassembles near the end of ‘a crazy year’

 “I know my parents wish we could all be together” for Thanksgiving, Mewis said, “but it’s such a weird time.
 It’s very special I will have a family member here for a holiday.”

-Aside from the English-based players, defender Emily Sonnett left the NWSL on a short-term basis this fall and won the Swedish title with Göteborg.
+Aside from the English-based players, defender Emily Sonnett left the NWSL on a short-term basis this fall and won the Swedish title with Gothenburg.
 Defender Alana Cook has been with Paris Saint-Germain for most of two years.

 The Dutch camp will end a fractured year, one that limited the NWSL to a summer tournament in Utah and a fall series.